officelearn/azure-docs.sv-se/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ---
-title: Microsoft identity-plattformen och OAuth2.0 On-Behalf-Of-flöde | Azure
+title: Microsoft identity platform and OAuth2.0 On-Behalf-Of flow | Azure
-description: Den här artikeln beskriver hur du använder HTTP-meddelanden för att implementera tjänst till tjänst-autentisering med hjälp av OAuth2.0 On-Behalf-Of-flöde.
+description: This article describes how to use HTTP messages to implement service to service authentication using the OAuth2.0 On-Behalf-Of flow.
 services: active-directory
 documentationcenter: ''
 author: rwike77